zhangbaihan/Cardinal/README.md

   - Generates 200 random survey responses
   - Includes correlations between certain fields (e.g., income and financial aid)
   - Contains helper functions for data processing and chart preparation
-- **Future Plans**: Will be replaced with real database queries when the backend is fully implemented
+- **Future Plans**: Will be replaced with real database queries from the DynamoDB backend

 ### Authentication

 - Currently uses a placeholder login/register flow
-- Will be integrated with NextAuth.js for proper authentication
+- Will be integrated with Cognito for proper authentication

 ### Database Integration

-- Prisma is included in the dependencies but not fully implemented
+- The backend is configured to use DynamoDB for data storage
-- The database schema needs to be created in a future update
+- Currently synthetic data is used on the frontend during development
-- Currently all data is generated on the client side
+- Full integration will connect the frontend to the backend API

 ## Survey Structure